osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/delete-a-community.md

 From the Community Details page, you can delete a community.
 The ability to delete a community lets you limit access to a community to only those users who need it and only when they need it.
 After you delete a community, no users can access it again.

-**Note:** Only a Community Administrator or a Tenant Administrator can perform this procedure.
+**Note:** Only a Community Administrator can perform this procedure.

 1. On the navigation bar, click **Communities**.
 2. On the Communities page, find the community you want to delete and click **Details**.